TheOdinProject/curriculum/ruby/ruby.md

     > end
     1 2 3 => 1..3

 Things get more interesting when you realize that most of your loops will probably involve looping over each element in either an array or a hash of items.
-Ruby knows this and made it super easy for you by specifying the `.each` method that you call directly on that array or hash.
+Ruby knows this and made it super easy for you by specifying the `each` method that you call directly on that array or hash.
 It will automatically pass whichever item it is currently on into your code block.
 That item will be named whatever name you specify inside the pipes `| name_goes_here |`:

     > guys = ["Bob", "Billy", "Joe"]
     > guys.each do |current_name|    # better to call it just "name"